 When using an external sound recorder, it too must have 23.98fps as an available choice, or there will be drift between the sound and picture.

 Many older sound recorders only have real-time timecode clocks or can only do 24fps timecode.
 If that’s the case, then you should probably shoot at 24fps instead of 23.98fps to help keep the audio and picture timecodes in sync.

-If you have to shoot video at 23.98fps but your sound recorder can’t record at 23.98fps, there is a workaround which I’ve included at the end of the article.
+If you have to shoot video at 23.98fps but your sound recorder can’t record at 23.98fps, there is a workaround that I’ve included at the end of the article.

 Whatever you do, be consistent.
 Don’t mix footage with different frame rates.

 If possible, check what your post options are before you shoot to optimize your post time instead of spending a lot of time and money on conversions.

 If you’re not part of the production before post, try to find out everything you can about how the material was shot before you do anything with it.